-For the past 58 years the Montreal Lakeshore University Women’s Club (MLUWC) has offered scholarships and bursaries to residents of the West Island.
-Currently, three scholarships are available to women enrolled in university studies.
-All three scholarships are named after members of the MLUWC: Margaret Manson (1922-2000), Alberta Shearer (1918-2012) and Amy Williams (1927-2010).
+For over 60 years the Montreal Lakeshore University Women’s Club (MLUWC) has offered scholarships and bursaries to residents of the West Island.
+Three scholarships are awarded annually to women enrolled in university studies.
+All three scholarships are named after former MLUWC presidents: Margaret Manson (1922-2000), Alberta Shearer (1918-2012) and Amy Williams (1927-2010).
 These women served their communities and the MLUWC in numerous roles and were instrumental in founding the Lakeshore chapter.
 The Margaret Manson and Alberta Shearer scholarships are available to university students who meet the requirements provided on the Scholarships page.
 The Amy Williams scholarship is available to female students graduating from John Abbott College who will be attending a Quebec university.

 Margaret Manson’s career included teaching positions and principalships in several West Island primary and high schools.
 Ecole Primaire Margaret Manson in Kirkland is named after Margaret and honors her contribution to education.
 She continued her career as an education consultant until her retirement in 1988.
 Margaret was a founding member of many community organizations, including the Pointe Claire Public Library, the Stewart Hall Library, and St. Columba-by-the-Lake Presbyterian Church.
 She was a quiet advocate for women’s rights and champion for those who learned differently.
 Margaret is honored by the Pearson Education Foundation as the namesake of an award that recognizes a graduating student in each of the board’s high schools and centres who has overcome a significant challenge or obstacle.

 Margaret Manson and Alberta Shearer were among the founders of the Montreal Lakeshore University Women’s Club, which received its charter in June 1958.
 Margaret served as the first president and Alberta as the archivist and publicist.